jevko/specifications/draft-standard-grammar.md

 The Standard Grammar described here is broken down and structured for optimal human-readability and to map directly to parse trees which are particularly useful for further processing.

-An alternative Concise Grammar which matches the same sequences is given in the Appendix.

 There are two main grammatical rules: the `Jevko` rule and the `Subjevko` rule.

 The `Jevko` rule is the *start symbol* of the grammar.